rkotze/rkotze.github.io/_posts/2018-03-20-composition-in-javascript.md

 ### Mixins is a way of achieving inheritance

 Example of inheritance is _mixins_ because `lamboShell` object derives its methods from the `vehicleMixin`.
 This is essentially copying properties and methods from one object to another.
-However, in the example below the context (`this`) will be `lamboShell`, which would lead to mutations of the original `lamboShell`.
-Ignoring this for the moment we have achieved inheritance and create a relationship of `lambo` _is a_ `vehicleMixin`
+This is one way to achieved inheritance and create a relationship of `lambo` _is a_ `vehicleMixin`

 Below is an example of creating a mixin: